700 firefighters in Portugal battle wildfire west of Lisbon

-LISBON, Portugal (AP) — Over 700 firefighters are battling a forest fire in Portugal about 40 kilometers (25 miles) west of Lisbon, the capital.
+LISBON, Portugal (AP) — Over 700 firefighters battled a wildfire Sunday in a national park west of Lisbon that forced Portuguese authorities to evacuate about 350 people.

-Portugal’s civil protection agency said Sunday the fire that started overnight in a national park has forced the evacuation of 47 people and injured eight firefighters and one civilian.
-Firefighters on the ground are being supported by 225 vehicles and six aerial fire-fighting units.
+The fire that broke out overnight has already injured 17 firefighters and one civilian, Andre Fernandes of Portugal’s civil protection agency said Sunday, adding that 300 people were evacuated from a campsite while another 47 were removed from their homes in the wooded area as a precaution.

-Wildfires routinely blacken large areas of forest every year in Portugal.
-But last year they killed 106 people in what was by far the country’s deadliest summer fire season on record.
+Firefighters on the ground are being supported by 225 vehicles and six aerial fire-fighting units as they try to put out the blaze.
+Public broadcaster RTP showed planes dumping water on plumes of smoke rising from densely wooded hills 40 kilometers (25 miles) west of the capital.

 Most Read Nation & World Stories